toddaustin07/MQTTDevices/README.md

 # MQTTDevices
 SmartThings Edge driver for creating MQTT-connected devices.
 These devices will update their states based on MQTT messages.
 No cloud connection is used, so everything is executed locally.

-Currently supported device types:  switch, button, contact, motion.
+Currently supported device types:  switch, button, contact, motion, alarm, dimmer.
 More can be added - just ask!

-Switch and button devices can also be configured to publish MQTT messages when state changes from within SmartThings (i.e., manually via mobile app or automations).
+Switch, button, alarm, and dimmer devices can also be configured to publish MQTT messages when state changes from within SmartThings (i.e., manually via mobile app or automations).

 ## Use Cases
 If you have a device or application that publishes messages using MQTT, then you can use this driver to easily integrate into SmartThings.